dpataki92/GreenChallenge/README.md

 Simple social network platform built in Ruby on Rails for people who intend to pursue an eco-friendly lifestyle.

 The application helps users to build stronger green habits, hold themselves accountable, and engage with like-minded people.
-Besides other features, users can:
+Among other features, users can:

 - commit to built-in challenges that represent green habits
 - create new challenges and share them with other users
-- generate daily to-do lists with timely challenges, get notifications about due to-dos, and collect points for completed challenges
+- generate daily to-do lists, get notifications about due to-dos, and collect points for completed challenges
-- set point goals and generate reports to track progress
+- set goals and generate reports to track progress
-- join or create groups organized around a green issue, share posts with group members, and commit to group challenges
+- join or create groups organized around a green issue or a location, share posts with group members, and commit to group challenges
 - stay up-to-date with group news by following the news feed

 # Installation